pojomi/bashmail/README.md

 ```
 # Usage
 > [!CAUTION]
-> This has only been tested with Gmail accounts and is not guaranteed to function the same way with other IMAP servers.
+> This has only been tested with Gmail/icloud accounts and is not guaranteed to function the same way with other IMAP servers.

 On initial launch, an email and password will be requested.
 These are encrypted and stored using `openssl`.
 They will be retrieved for future sessions automatically.